Pharmaceutical Manufacturing Industry Trends to Look Out for in 2018

 Healthcare spending is estimated to increase 5.5% annually, hitting $5.7 trillion by 2026.
 What’s more, prescription drug spending is expected to rise 6.3% per year over the next decade.
-One thing is for sure: the pharmacy industry is booming.
+One thing is for sure: the pharmaceutical industry is booming.
 This rapid growth is a tough pill to swallow for pharmaceutical manufacturers who have to worry about technology, processes and resource planning in order to keep up with the demand.
-Here’s some of the key trends to stay on top of to keep up with the ever-growing pharmaceutical industry.
+Here’s some of the key trends to stay on top of to keep up with the ever-growing pharmaceutical manufacturing industry.

 1. Greater Need for Continuous Processing